chocolatey/boxstarter.org/input/installingpackages.md

 ## Running an installation from a network share or external media

 You may want to place the Boxstarter modules and local repo on a network share, so that others on your network can invoke Boxstarter installs with nothing installed.
-Or you may want to save them on a thumb drive, SD, or Micro SD card so you can always have Boxstarter and your packages handy.
+Or you may want to save them on a thumb drive, SD, or Micro SD card, so you can always have Boxstarter and your packages handy.
 Boxstarter provides a batch file wrapper that can be called to facilitate these scenarios.

 ```powershell
 Copy-Item $Boxstarter.BaseDir E:\ -Recurse